-2.75 Miasms

-In the context of homoeopathic philosophy, miasms are the root cause of chronic diseases.
-Dr Samuel Hahnemann (1755-1843) proposed this theory in his text ‘Chronic Diseases’ in 1828 and in the 4th edition of the organon of medicine in 1829.
+2.75 Miasms — In the context of homoeopathic philosophy, miasms are the root cause of chronic diseases.
+Dr Samuel Hahnemann (1755 to 1843) proposed this theory in his text ‘Chronic Diseases’ in 1828 and in the 4th edition of the organon of medicine in 1829.

 Case analysis based on the study of the miasmatic burden of the patient is called miasmatic analysis (or miasmatic approach or miasmatic prescribing).

-2.76 Modalities (Singular: Modality)

-Factors that modify the behavior, level, degree of intensity, or severity of a clinical state (symptom, sign, pathology, or disorder).
+2.76 Modalities (Singular Modality) — Factors that modify the behavior, level, intensity, or severity of a clinical state (symptom, sign, pathology, or disorder).
 These can be related to the time of the day or night, season, environmental factors, weather, movement or position of the body, situations, food, drinks or intake of any other substance, and emotional status or physical conditions of an individual, etc. Factors that cause aggravation or amelioration in an individual are aggravation modalities or amelioration modalities respectively.

-2.77 Mother Tincture

-The first liquid hydroalcoholic preparation made from raw drug material as per the homoeopathic pharmaceutical techniques.
-It is prepared as per the provision given in recognized Homoeopathic Pharmacopoeia.
+2.77 Mother Tincture — The first liquid hydroalcoholic preparation made from raw drug material as per the homoeopathic pharmaceutical techniques given in recognized Homoeopathic Pharmacopoeia.
 It can be used independently or can be used for preparation of further potencies and preparation of other forms of usage.

-2.78 M Potencies

-Part of the centesimal scale of potentization where the roman numeral "M" is used to denote 1000, such as 1M, 10M, CM. etc.
+2.78 M Potencies — Part of the centesimal scale of potentization where the Roman numeral "M" is used to denote 1000, such as 1M, 10M and CM etc.

-2.79 Observational Study

-In homoeopathic treatment studies, observational study designs collect findings on a therapeutic or prophylactic treatment under routine clinical conditions.
-It is a clinical research design wherein investigators assess health outcomes in groups of participants according to a research plan or protocol, where participants receive interventions or procedures as part of their routine medical care.
+2.79 Observational Study — In homoeopathic treatment studies, observational study designs collect data on therapeutic or prophylactic treatments under routine clinical conditions.
+This clinical research involves assessing health outcomes in groups of participants according to a research plan or protocol, where participants receive interventions or procedures as part of their routine medical care.
 The participants are not assigned to novel interventions by the investigator as in a clinical trial.
 These studies may be conducted with or without a control group.
 It is a clinical research method wherein the investigators/ researchers just observe the clinical phenomenon to find a relation between drug administration (exposure) and a disease/ symptom (outcome).

-2.80 Organon of Medicine

-Authoritative text written by Dr Samuel Hahnemann (1755-1843), which incorporates the philosophy, rules, and guiding principles for the practice of homoeopathy in the form of aphorisms.
+2.80 Organon of Medicine — Authoritative text written by Dr Samuel Hahnemann (1755 to 1843), which incorporates the philosophy, rules, and guiding principles for the practice of homoeopathy in the form of aphorisms.
 Five editions of the organon of medicine were published during his lifetime, and the sixth was published posthumously.
 The fifth and the sixth editions are the most frequently referred editions.

-Also, a branch of homoeopathy that involves the study of philosophy, principles, and practice of Homoeopathy.
+It is also a branch of homoeopathy that involves the study of philosophy, principles, and practice of Homoeopathy.

-2.81 Organotherapy

-Organotherapy is a method of reaching the similimum for a patient by focusing on the diseased, imbalanced, or dysfunctional organ instead of the organism as a whole.
-This method helps to remove certain blocks acting as obstacles to cure.
+2.81 Organotherapy — Organotherapy is a method of identifying the similimum for a patient by focusing on the diseased, imbalanced, or dysfunctional organ instead of the organism as a whole.
+This approach aims to remove certain blocks acting as obstacles to cure.
 Small and frequently repeated material doses are usually used in this mode of treatment.

-2.82 Percolation

-Percolation is a method of extraction of phytochemicals and other constituents from dried drugs of plant/ animal origin using alcoholic (ethyl-alcohol) or hydro-alcoholic solvent using a percolator.
+2.82 Percolation — Percolation is a method of extraction of phytochemicals and other constituents from dried drugs of plant/ animal origin using alcoholic (ethyl-alcohol) or hydro-alcoholic solvent using a percolator.
 It is a specific process adopted for the extraction of dried, non-gummy, and non-mucilaginous drugs of vegetable and other organic (animal) substances using an apparatus called percolator, made up of glass, stainless steel, or porcelain.
 Drug substances are reduced to powder form according to the grades of fineness as specified in the respective drug monographs of homoeopathic pharmacopoeia.
 The usual time taken for collecting extract/tincture from the percolator is 24 h to 30 h.